gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 ## Replace the content of the bio

 When using Gatsby themes, you can take advantage of something called component shadowing.
+This allows you to override the default component included in the theme with a custom one you've created.

 The Gatsby blog theme package has a component that contains the content of the site author's biography.
 The file path to that component (in the blog theme package, not your site) is `gatsby-theme-blog/src/components/bio-content.js`.
+You can find this path by looking through the theme in your site's `node_modules/gatsby-theme-blog` directory.

 If you look at the file tree of your site, you'll see it looks like this: